China says war must not be allowed on Korean peninsula

-War must not be allowed to break out on the Korean peninsula and the issue must be resolved through talks, Chinese President Xi Jinping said on Thursday
+Xi made his comments to visiting South Korean President Moon Jae-in after U.S. Secretary of State Rex Tillerson offered on Tuesday to begin direct talks with North Korea without pre-conditions.

-War must not be allowed to break out on the Korean peninsula and the issue must be resolved through talks, Chinese President Xi Jinping said on Thursday, while UN Secretary-General Antonio Guterres warned of the danger of "sleepwalking" into conflict.
+The crisis over North Korea's weapons programs must be resolved through talks, not war, Chinese President Xi Jinping said on Thursday, while U.N.
+Secretary-General Antonio Guterres warned of the danger of "sleepwalking" into conflict.

-Xi made his comments to visiting South Korean President Moon Jae-in just days after US Secretary of State Rex Tillerson offered to begin direct talks with North Korea without pre-conditions.
+Xi made his comments to visiting South Korean President Moon Jae-in after U.S. Secretary of State Rex Tillerson offered on Tuesday to begin direct talks with North Korea without pre-conditions.

-Russian President Vladimir Putin said Tillerson's offer of direct contacts with North Korea was "a very good signal" while warning that a U.S. strike on the North would have catastrophic consequences.
+Russian President Vladimir Putin said Tillerson's offer of direct contacts with North Korea was "a very good signal" while warning that any U.S. strike on the country would have catastrophic consequences.

+Putin and U.S. President Donald Trump discussed North Korea during a phone call, the White House and Kremlin said in separate statements.
+The two leaders talked about "working together to resolve the very dangerous situation," the White House said on Thursday.

+Tillerson is to attend a U.N.
+Security Council ministerial meeting on North Korea in New York on Friday at which he plans to urge countries to maintain a U.S.-led campaign to pressure Pyongyang to abandon its weapons programs through sanctions.

 North Korea tested its most advanced intercontinental ballistic missile on Nov.
 29, which it said could put all of the United States within range, in defiance of international pressure and U.N. sanctions.